getdozer/dozer-samples/usecases/scaling-ecommerce/README.md

 ### Findings

-At a very high throughput Dozer can still respond with an average of `4.92 ms`
+Dozer maintains an average of `4.92 ms` at a very high throughput of `10000` total requests at `50` concurrency.

 ```bash
 Summary: